 In general, people spend way too much time worrying about which computer to buy.
-While I don’t necessarily recommend it, you can run a law practice just fine on a crappy hand-me-down Windows PC.
-My current Dell desktop cost me $300 when I bought it new five years ago, and I’m only now getting around to upgrading it.
+You can run a law practice just fine on a $400 Dell desktop (but you shouldn’t).

-Not satisfied?
-Okay, here are a few things you maybe should think about, if you want to make buying a computer harder than it really needs to be.
+Okay, here are a few things you could think about if you want to put more work than strictly necessary into buying a computer.

 It doesn’t matter.

 If you need to validate your decision to use one over the other, you’ll find plenty of proponents of both systems.
 But the bottom line is that you can practice law just fine on either.
 Use what you like.

 However, it’s worth debunking a couple of common misconceptions.

 First misconception: price.
 If you want a cheap computer, there are plenty of Windows hardware manufacturers that will be happy to sell you one.
 While Apple does not sell cheap computers, you should not buy a cheap Windows computer.
 Good-quality Windows PCs are usually priced in the same range as an equivalent Mac.

 Second misconception: performance.
 People often switch to Mac because they are unhappy with their cheap Windows PCs.
 But if you buy good-quality Windows PCs, they won’t feel any slower than an equivalent Mac.

 In short, you shouldn’t buy cheap computers.
 I’ll give you a ballpark budget below, but the point is that good computers aren’t cheap, and you should buy good computers.

 Third misconception: compatibility.
 The days of worrying about incompatible software and hardware are mostly over, as well.
 Microsoft Office works perfectly well on both, and since a lot of the software you use is almost certainly in the cloud, you can use it on anything with a web browser.